 If you were to name the town today, you'd probably go for "Carronmouth", but as the initial focus of the settlement was at the mouth of the Grange Burn, it became known as Grangemouth.
 Grangemouth rapidly flourished, steadily displacing Bo'ness as the most significant port on this stretch of the Rover Forth.
 A visitor in 1826 commented on it as "a place of considerable importance; and besides a commodious harbour has a dry-dock, a rope-work, a custom-house, and spacious warehouses for goods.
 Vessels bring into this port timber and hemp, deals, flax, and iron from the Baltic... besides grains from foreign parts and from the coasts of Scotland and England...
 The numerous vessels belonging to the Carron Iron Company usually bring home return cargoes of groceries, dye-stuffs, etc for the supply of Glasgow, Stirling and other towns in the West of Scotland."

 Further port expansion followed through the 1860s, and in 1867 the Caledonian Railway purchased the canal, the rail link to Grangemouth, and the port itself.
 They then proceeded to expand it significantly, with the construction of a series of new docks, which by 1897 were being built on reclaimed land extending northwards out into the River Forth.
-Today, Grangemouth is Scotland's largest port, handling some 9 million tonnes of cargo each year, including 100,000 containers, and its operators, Forth Ports plc, continue to invest in new facilities to keep it up to date and competitive.
+Today, Grangemouth is Scotland's largest port, handling some 9 million tonnes of cargo each year (amounting to some 30% of Scotland's gross domestic product), including 150,000 containers.
+Its operators, Forth Ports, continue to invest in new facilities to keep it up to date and competitive.

 The oil industry first gained a foothold in Grangemouth with the arrival of the Anglo Persian Oil Company (later to become BP) in 1910.
 Initially the middle eastern oil landed here was piped to Uphall in West Lothian, to the refinery built for the area's long-established oil shale industry.
 But in 1924 a refinery was established on land near Grangemouth, and over the following years the refinery and associated industry grew steadily.
 But by 1939 it still covered a very much smaller area than it does today.